thosgood/this-weeks-finds/markdown/201-250/week218.md

 > Kronecker and Weber knew not just the Hilbert class field of Q, they
 > even knew Q^ab^, it's just the union of Q(1^1/n^), where 1^1/n^ is
 > exp(2πi/n).
 Let me labour a point which experts in the theory feel is
-> highly important: the exponential function is transcendental\-\--it
+> highly important: the exponential function is transcendental---it
 > doesn't belong in algebraic geometry because it's not in C(z).
 On
 > the other hand, this transcendental function, when evaluated at
 > certain places, gives algebraic numbers out, and it is these algebraic